tomtetzlaff/dict2tex/README.md

 Here, each parameter (such as `N` or `dt`) is not only connected to a `value` and a physical `unit`, but also to a descriptor explaining the meaning of the parameter (`docstring`), LaTeX code for typesetting parameters in LaTeX (`name`), as well as a specification of the parameter type (`section`).

-`dict2tex` is a set of tools that help to convert such parameter dictionaries into LaTeX code used for preparing manuscripts, such as parameter tables and macros.
+`dict2tex` contains a set of functions that help to convert such parameter dictionaries into LaTeX code used for preparing manuscripts, such as parameter tables and macros.

-## Examples
+## Example

-### Parameter tables
+The example in the `example` folder demonstrates how to generate LaTeX macros and parameter tables from a toy parameter set.

-The example in the `example` folder can be executed by invoking `make`.
+The full example can be executed by invoking `make'

-`example/create_params_file.py`: Creates a mockup-up parameter dictionary and stores it in a json file `params.json`.
+`example/create_params_file.py`: Creates a mock-up parameter set and stores it in `params.json`.

-`example/example.py`: Loads `params.json` and converts it into a LaTeX `parameter_table.tex`.
+`example/example.py`: Loads `params.json` and converts it to

+* a LaTeX file `parameter_table.tex` containing a parameter table, and
+* a LaTeX file `macros.tex` containing macro definitions.

-`example/example.tex`: LaTeX main manuscript importing `parameter_table.tex`.
+`example/example.tex`: LaTeX main manuscript importing and using `macros.tex` and `parameter_table.tex`.

 `example/config.yml`: Configuration file used to select and format parameter sections and table columns.

-### LaTeX macros
-TODO: convert dictionary keys to LaTeX macros defining parameter names and style.

 ## Dependencies
 The code and the examples have been tested with `python 3.9`, and depend only on basic packages such as `json`, `numpy`, and `yaml`.